jmadeano/growing_knowledge_culturally_neurips21/README.md

 ## Analysis Code

-The analysis and figures for the paper were generated using R. These scripts can be found in the `analysis` folder.
+The analysis and figures for the paper were generated using R (see `analysis.Rmd` for the code).
+You will likely need to modify `path_to_repo_folder` and `project.path` variables at line 49 to point to the location of the git repository on your system.